- Concrete Countertop Home

 But concrete isn't completely eco-friendly, Girard admits.
 Portland cement production uses up a lot of energy, and mining of aggregate and sand can be environmentally disruptive.
 Some of the sealers applied to concrete countertops to protect them may also contain toxic volatile organic compounds, or VOCs, he adds.

 The good news is that you can take a number of simple steps to reduce the ecological footprint of your countertops, such as replacing some of the virgin materials in concrete with recycled waste materials and using a nontoxic water-based finish.
 Here are some strategies for making your concrete countertops as green as possible.Go With a Functional, Timeless Countertop Design

-In his video Sustainable Kitchen Countertops, Fu-Tung Cheng says the sustainability of concrete countertops depends on good, timeless design.
+In his video on Sustainable Kitchen Countertops (above), Fu-Tung Cheng says the sustainability of concrete countertops depends on good, timeless design.
 "In countertop making, design is one of your most important tools," he explains.
 "Good design is sustainable.
 It means people will appreciate something over a long period of time."

 When you combine timeless design with the inherent durability of concrete, your countertops will serve you well for decades--both functionally and aesthetically-and thus are unlikely to need replacement.
 This not only conserves materials and eliminates waste, it saves you the expense and hassle of ripping out worn, outdated countertops.

 In his Berkeley, Calif., home, Cheng still has the same concrete countertops that he built over 25 years ago.
 "Everything is still working and functioning well.
 It is timeworn, but in a way that is elegant," he says.Use an Eco-Friendly Concrete Mix